 - SPA's Learning to Use Telepractice: The Association has worked with Australia’s leading academics in the field of telepractice services to create a series of succinct webisodes on the provision of clinical services.
 Webisodes cover various topics and are free to access.

-- SPA Webinar: To help members who have an urgent need to upskill in this area, SPA has made one of its webinars, Telepractice in speech pathology – principles and practicalities by Dr. Clare Burns, available to member free of charge.
+- SPA Webinar: To help members who have an urgent need to upskill in this area, SPA has made one of its webinars, Telepractice in speech pathology – principles and practicalitiess by Dr. Clare Burns, available to member free of charge.

 - The Royal Institute for Deaf and Blind Children has published an instructional e-book, RIDBC Teleschool: Guiding Principles for Telepractice, available on iOS devices.